elastic/apm/specs/agents/tracing-api-otel.md

 [OpenTelemetry](https://opentelemetry.io) (OTel in short) provides a vendor-neutral API that allows to capture tracing, logs and metrics data.

-Agents may provide a bridge implementation of OpenTelemetry Tracing API following this specification.
+Agents MAY provide a bridge implementation of OpenTelemetry Tracing API following this specification.
+When available, implementation MUST be configurable and should be disabled by default when marked as `experimental`.

 Bridging here means that for each OTel span created with the API, a native span/transaction will be created and sent to APM server.